Skip to the main content

 Ergonomist

-Ergonomists study the relationships among people and their tools, equipment and working environments.
-They apply their knowledge to enhance well-being, performance, comfort, and safety.
+Ergonomists study the relationships between people and their tools, their equipment, and their working environments.
+Ergonomists apply their knowledge to enhancing people’s well-being, performance, comfort, and safety.

 Also Known As